dreeves/etherpad/README.md

 and either agree by labeling it ZAP or NIX or whatnot or else reopen it with a comment.)

+Pro tip: See all issues that are closed but not fixed with with a filter like so:
+`is:issue is:closed -label:ZAP`

 Other candidate labels:

 * CSS/style/polish, which could count as BUG or UVI